anitayawson/MindFlex-Client/README.md

   - track their mental well-being on a daily or weekly basis
   - expand their knowledge on mental healthcare
   - access resources and support on the go from their phones
-  - connect with mental health professionals or peer support groups
+  - connect with mental health professionals

 #### Persona 1: